Bayer CEO expects Monsanto to respond positively to deal proposal

-FRANKFURT German drugs and pesticides group Bayer (BAYGn.DE) said it was confident that Monsanto (MON.N) would take a positive view of its $62 billion (42.7 billion pounds) takeover proposal.
+FRANKFURT German drugs and pesticides group Bayer said it was confident that Monsanto would take a positive view of its $62 billion takeover proposal.

 Baumann also said any combination of Monsanto and Bayer's Crop Science unit would be "under our full control and ownership".